andrewrabert/cloneholio/README.md

 ## Example

-This will backup all repositories owned by the [python](https://github.com/python) organization on GitHub.
+This will back up all repositories owned by the [python](https://github.com/python) organization on GitHub.

 ```
 $ cloneholio -t TOKEN -p github python